wwatson4506/MSC/README.md

 To use my MSC2 example sketches there is a define that needs to be set in the MassStorage.h file.

-Uncomment 'Define USE_EXTENAL_INIT' to Initialize MSC Externally.
+Uncomment 'Define USE_EXTENAL_INIT' to Initialize MSC2 Externally.

-If defined, MSC uses the following in the *.ino sketches:
+If defined, MSC2 uses the following in the *.ino sketches:
 - USBHost myusb;
 - USBHub hub1(myusb);
 - USBHub hub2(myusb);